getporter/nomad-mixin/sample-bundle/README.md

 ```

 Make note of the IP address of the nomad server, it should get output in the terminal after running the command.
-Edit the NOMAD_ADDR in the porter.yaml file to match your cluster ip address.
+Edit the `address` in the porter.yaml in the mixin:nomad block file to match your cluster ip address.
 Don't forget the protocol (http) and port number.

 Next run `porter install` in this directory containing the porter.yaml.
 This will install the nomad jobs in the nomad/ subdirectory into your cluster.
 You can run `porter uninstall` to remove the jobs from the cluster.